 Russian Federation Air Force (RFAF) / Aviatsiya Voyenno

 The Air Force is a branch of the Russian Armed Forces designed for aerial warfare.
 It's main responsibility is to support and defend the Ground Forces and Navy.
 This is accomplished by delivering strikes against enemy targets, providing tactical aerial reconnaisance, gaining air superiority and acting as a deterrent, and the aerial defense of the nation's major industrial hubs.
-Colonel General Alexander Zelin was appointed Commander-in-Chief of the Air Force on May 9, 2007.

 Air Force (VVS) personnel operate all military aircraft except units that belong to the Naval Forces.
 As a part of the organizational reform aimed at increasing efficiency and cutting military personnel, the Air Defense Force (PVO) was merged with the Air Force in 1998.
 The RVSN was made part of the VVS and is controlled by the 37th Air Army of the Air Force.
 Starting January 2003 all Army Aviation Units also reside under command of the Air Force.
 The Air Forces also provided and trained prospective cosmonauts for the Soviet space program.